drwpow/lightspeed-image-loader/README.md

 needs to be kept: resizing first, then optimization.
 Always.
 If there’s only one proper order for images, and if one loader does it all, why chain?

-Second, and more importantly, webpack only lets you select a loader based on a module’s filename.
-So you couldn’t configure any combination of loaders that let you conditionally output a URL, data URI, SVG code, and/or placeholders via query strings.
+Second, and more importantly, webpack can only pass a file through a loader based on `test` (which typically coincides with extension).
+So you couldn’t, say, take one `.jpg` file and output a URL, and take another `.jpg` file and output an inline base64-encoded version.
+You’d need to handle every extension the same way.
+This gives you the freedom to handle each image differently.

 ## Special Thanks